 Municipal curbside collection of trash, recycling and yard waste is available to residents and businesses along public streets throughout Manchester.

-Automated Trash Collection Pilot Program - At the August 2, 2016, Board of Mayor and Aldermen (BMA), the Department of Public Works proposed to gradually transition a little over half of its trash operations to automated collection.
+Automated Trash Collection - At the August 2, 2016, meeting of the Board of Mayor and Aldermen (BMA), the Department of Public Works proposed to gradually transition a little over half of its trash operations to automated collection.
 In response, the BMA directed the Department to implement a limited pilot program in select areas of Manchester.

 Collection is weekly in most areas, with more frequent pickups downtown and in high-density neighborhoods.
 See rules.
 For bulky items, schedule an appointment (fees apply).